commscope-ruckus/RUCKUS-Cloud-Postman/README.md

 Any other response indicates a synchronous response.
 The read-APIs are always synchronous.

 # General Notes
-- You need to enter your credentials in the /token call, and edit the serial number for the access point at /venues/aps and for the ICX switch at /switches.
+- You need to enter your credentials in the /token call, edit the serial number for the access point at /venues/aps and for the ICX switch at /switches.
 - Older collections can be found in the archive folder.